Advitya17/AutoBrickify/README.md

 `python run.py data`

 ### Questions to consider (TODO: remove later!)
-1. Where/how to get the data?
-(I'll email prof)
-2. What should the data ingestion pipeline look like?
+1. What should the data ingestion pipeline look like?
 (Lectures/TAs/AF)